kckuei/odin-recursion/README.md

 # odin-recursion
-Implements two algorithms for computing a fibbonaci sequence (loop and recursive forms) and recursive merge sort using `ruby`.
+Implements two recursive algorithms for the nth fibonnaci sequence and performing merge sort using `ruby`.